-After the SSO has been stopped, the Interceptor Systems Supervisor will report the updated information to the Permits Manager, including:
+After the SSO has been stopped, a supervisor in Interceptor Systems will report the updated information to the Permits Manager, including:

 - SSO Location: Street Address, City

 - Date and Time SSO was Discovered

 - Description of SSO (force main leak, air vent, etc.)

-- Cause of SSO, if known (See Section 1.3.5
+- Cause of SSO, if known (See Section 1.3.5)

 - Action Taken to Stop and/or Contain SSO

 - Time SSO was Stopped

 - Estimated Quantity of SSO

 - Did the SSO enter the storm drain or State waters?
 If so, name receiving waters.